Gibonni – Libar

 In the book of your debts

-Because since long ago, I’ve been buying you
+Because since long ago, I’ve been bribing you

 with what you want to hear